Sales Metrics & KPIs

 Total Sales Revenue

-One of many good indicators of your sales performance is your company’s total revenue.
-Total revenue, also known as gross sales, refers to all the income your business generates from every activity.
-This metric encompasses all your products and services over a set length of time.
-This sales revenue metric can be calculated by multiplying the quantity of all products or services sold by the price.
+Total revenue, also known as gross sales, refers to all the income your business generates.
+It encompasses all your products and services over a set length of time.
+You can calculate it by multiplying the quantity of all products or services sold by its price.

 Revenue by Product or Service

 With this information, you can decide if any of your services or products must be discontinued, marketed, or upsold more effectively.
-Revenue by product or service metrics show how many products you rely on for income vs. how many you offer as well.

 Monthly Recurring Revenue Growth